Introducing solids can be both an exciting and daunting affair, but these six tips will make that journey much smoother and successful.

 6 hacks to make introducing solids easier

-To help make it easier for you to introduce solids to your baby, Keda Black, French home cook and food writer, has these tips to share from her book, Baby + Toddler Meal Prep Plan (Murdoch Books RRP $29.99).
+To help make it easier for introducing solids to your baby, Keda Black, French home cook and food writer, has these tips to share from her book, Baby + Toddler Meal Prep Plan (Murdoch Books RRP $29.99).

 1. Cooking methods

-Steaming, cooking in just a little water in a covered saucepan, and boiling are preferable to other methods, and the first two are better for preserving nutrients.
+Steaming, cooking in just a little water in a covered saucepan, and boiling are preferable to other methods.
+The first two methods are better for preserving nutrients.
 Cook foods for a fairly long time (adjust the cooking times to suit the size of the pieces and the steamer) so that the vegetables are soft and can be puréed easily until smooth.
 For the very first purées, which are really more about introducing flavours than nutrition, boiling is probably the quickest and most practical option.

 Pan-frying is not suggested for many dishes.
 When you start preparing small meals (at around nine months), you can brown food quickly in a little fat, over medium heat, for the flavour.